Do Portable Hand Washing Stations Reuse Water?

 Can Portable Handwashing Stations Operate in Freezing Temperatures?

-Standard portable handwashing stations can't operate in freezing temperatures as water will freeze and damage components.
+Standard portable handwashing stations cannot operate in freezing temperatures, as the water will freeze and damage the components.
 You'll need specialized winter units with insulation, heaters, or antifreeze additives to maintain functionality in cold conditions.

 How Many Handwashes Can One Tank of Water Provide?